lucasnevespereira/go-gituser/README.md

 There is currently 3 modes in this script:

-- "work" : for work related git account.
+- "work" : for a work related git account.
-- "school" : for school related git account.
+- "school" : for a school related git account.
-- "personal" : for personal relared git account.
+- "personal" : for a personal related git account.

 #### Configuration